SilentDevCoPro/sre-portfolio/README.md

 # Access to the node-api endpoint use /sweet-as-bro or /metrics
 minikube service node-api-service -n sre-challenge

-# To test autoscaling, you can install stress into a pod once you exec into it.
-After stress has run for a while the
+# To test autoscaling, you can install stress into a pod once you exec into it
-# deploy should scale out
+# After stress has run for a while the deploy should scale out
 kubectl exec -it <pod-name> -n sre-challenge -- /bin/sh apt update apt install stress